 Here are seven common problems sump pumps face and what a basement waterproofing professional will do to ensure the continued operation of this device in your home:

-Pump Is Not Running
+1. Pump Is Not Running

 If your sump pump won’t turn on, the problem is most likely in the motor.
 The motor may not be running because the power is not connected to the sump pump.
 Check if the sump pump is plugged in.
 The receptacle could have poor contact because dirt and debris are hindering its operation.
 You may need to bring in a basement waterproofing professional to replace either the plug or the receptacle or clean the plug prongs.
 We do not recommend trying these repairs out on your own.

-Pump Is Running but Won’t Eject Water
+2. Pump Is Running but Won’t Eject Water

 One of the most common reasons this happens is because the impeller has gotten loose on the shaft or has been clogged up.
 To fix this, a basement waterproofing professional will tighten the fasteners and replace the key.
 They may also clean the volute or impeller.

-Pump is Running but Intermittently
+3. Pump is Running but Intermittently

 One of the main reasons a sump pump may be turning on or off on its own is the result of an internal motor defect.
 The sump pump motor may also be tripping.
 This is a job for an electrician, who will need to check the branch circuit voltage and repair the circuit.

-Pump Won’t Stop Running
+4. Pump Won’t Stop Running

 If your sump pump won’t stop running even after it has cleared your basement of water completely, you may be looking at an issue with the level switch.
 A professional will try to fix that by turning off the power, disconnecting the sump from the pump, and checking to see if the impeller and shaft are rotating nominally.

-Pump Doesn’t Complete Cycles
+5. Pump Doesn’t Complete Cycles

 This issue arises from faulty check valves or an excessive amount of water flowing through the pump.
 To fix this problem, a basement waterproofing professional will attempt to clean the valve gate and readjust the control floats.
 If these fixes don’t work, you may need to install a larger pump.
 Your current pump may be too small for the amount of water accumulating in your basement.

-Pump Turns on and Off Frequently
+6. Pump Turns On and Off Frequently

 If you notice that your sump pump is constantly turning on and off, you may have a problem with the float operations.
 Your sump pump’s float operations may be restrained or obstructed.
 This is often the result of debris having blocked up or bent the float rod.
-To fix this issue, your Huntsville, AL, basement waterproofing professional will add water to the sump pit.
+To fix this issue, your basement waterproofing professional will add water to the sump pit.
 Next, they will turn your sump pump on.
 At that point, they will attempt to readjust the weights or control floats.

-Pump Is Louder Than Usual
+7. Pump Is Louder Than Usual

 Sounds you never want to hear from your sump pump are grinding or hammering.
 Even squealing noises may be a sign of something sinister happening in the inner workings of your sump pump.
 The noises coming from your sump pump may be the result of the impeller rubbing the inlet plate or pump housing, the impeller being loose, or the rotating parts being obstructed.
 Your sump pump may also not be firmly anchored to the ground.